oven-sh/bun/docs/project/contributing.md

 If you are using Windows, you must use a WSL environment as Bun does not yet compile on Windows natively.

-Before starting, you will need to already have a release build of Bun installed, as we use our bundler to transpile and minify our code.
+Before starting, you will need to already have a release build of Bun installed, as we use our bundler to transpile and minify our code, as well as for code generation scripts.

 {% codetabs %}